Allocating Positional Goods: A Mechanism Design Approach: Optimal Mechanisms without Exclusion

 \begin{remark} Effort maximization in MSS's model is the same as revenue maximization because they assume linear effort costs (and no exclusion).
-In Theorem 4, they also provide a sufficient condition for full separation : $F$ satisfies the IFR property. \end{remark}
+In Theorem 4, they also provide a sufficient condition for full separation to be optimal: $F$ satisfies the IFR property. \end{remark}

 Infinitely many positional good levels can be implemented by an all-pay auction, in which the more money a consumer pays, the higher status he receives.